 Lessons on the various Lean and Six Sigma processes will be covered over the course of ten sessions.
 This pace allows you to integrate the processes into your work environment and thought process.
 Upon completion of this 40-hour course, you will be prepared to sit for the American Society for Quality Green Belt certification exam.
 You will be able to organize complex issues into a structured, prioritized format, define projects against a project metric, gather data relative to the project metric, analyze the data, and identify the tasks necessary to improve the project metric to a target value.
 BCC 142

-*Textbook required, see below for more information.
+*Textbook required; see below.
 Search BCC

 INSTRUCTOR: Carl Perini, BA, MS, ASQ CSSBB, CQA, CGMP